dron-875/Employee-Payroll-Management-System/README.md

 This Java project implements a Payroll Management System, managing employee details like name, designation, leaves, and salary.
 It uses OOP principles with an `Employe` class, and provides functionalities for inserting, searching, displaying, updating, and deleting records.
-It includes file handling for data persistence and a GUI for displaying employee real time data.
+It includes file handling for data persistence and a GUI for displaying employee data.

-hello guys my name is dron